jfreeze/gce-freebsd/README.md

 As you will find out, deployments start to enter the wild and wooly west at this point.
 As you do multiple deployments, you will see that <code>mix edeliver build release</code>
-will fail if multiple releases are present on the build machine unless the <code>RELEASE_VERSION</code> environment is set when mix is run.
+will fail if multiple releases are present on the build machine unless the <code>RELEASE_VERSION</code> environment variable is set when mix is run.

 You will also notice that if multiple releases exist on the local machine, that
 <code>mix edeliver deploy release to production</code> will prompt for which
-version to deploy to the deploy machine.
+version to copy to the deploy machine.

 To keep things simple, and so deployments can run without human input, you can clear out releases on the local and remote machines.